How a Year of COVID Affected Europe’s E-Commerce Logistics

 1. Higher Transit Times for Germany, UK and France

-Similar to our findings for Australia, COVID had increased transit times for Germany, UK, and France.
+Similar to our findings after a year of COVID-19 in Australia, COVID had increased transit times for Germany, UK, and France.

 Of the three countries, the UK experienced the longest transit time of 2.9 days in April.
 This was likely due to postal services such as Royal Mail seeing rising levels of sick absences, as well as their inability to adapt to the surge in parcel volumes, resulting in prolonged delays.